Brian Head (composer)

 Brian Head (born October 14, 1964) is an American composer, guitarist, and music theory and composition professor.

 He performs frequently as a soloist and collaboratively with numerous groups, including the Los Angeles Philharmonic, the Los Angeles Opera, New World Symphony, inauthentica, Jacaranda and Xtet.
 His compositions have been widely performed throughout the U.S. and abroad.

 Brian Head holds an unusual dual appointment at the Thornton School of Music at the University of Southern California, where he is a member of both the Classical Guitar and the Composition faculties, positions he has held since 2001.
 He maintains an active guitar studio there, lectures on a wide range of subjects, and directs the music theory program.
 As of 2010, he is the acting chair of the Classical Guitar department and Assistant Dean for curriculum.

-From 2004-2010, Head led the Guitar Foundation of America as its president.
-He now serves as the Artistic Director.
+Heads is Artistic Director of the Guitar Foundation of America.
+From 2004 to 2010, he was its president.